bigskysoftware/htmx/www/content/examples/async-auth.md

 ```

 Here we use a global variable, but you could use `localStorage` or whatever preferred mechanism
-want to communicate the authentication token to the `htmx:configRequest` event.
+you want to communicate the authentication token to the `htmx:configRequest` event.

 With this code in place, htmx will not issue requests until the `auth` promise has been resolved.